CT-07: External Pipe Corrosion

 Throughout the history of most building properties and plant operations, some degree of corrosion at the external surface of the chill and cold water piping will occur.
 Surface pipe corrosion can range from cosmetic and mild, to severe and system debilitating.
 Corrosion under insulation, CUI as it is known, is generally a long term problem taking decades to develop.
 This partially explains its low priority in most building and plant maintenance plans and procedures.

 The presence of condensation at the outer pipe wall produces much the same corrosive effects typically associated with interior pipe corrosion, except that microbiological attack rarely occurs.
 In extreme cases, condensation will build up to the point where the insulation becomes completely saturated with water.
 Generalized corrosion, excessive surface pitting, as well as the deterioration and failure of the insulation itself, usually results.
-Although presumed to be a long term problem, under certain conditions, exterior corrosion can produce noticeable effect within 10 years.
+Although presumed to be a long term problem, under certain conditions, exterior corrosion can produce a noticeable impact within 10 years.

 -